-- Put both hands on the cable about shoulder width apart.
-Holding on tightly to the cable is very important as letting it go can cause it kink and injure you.
+- Put both hands on the cable about shoulder-width apart.
+Holding on tightly to the cable is very important as letting it go can cause it to kink and injure you.
 Many machines will come with a spring that you run the cable through so the cable can not jump out and get tangled up.
-If your machine does not keep two hands on the cable at all times.
+If your machine does not, keep two hands on the cable at all times.

 - Make sure the machine is switched to the forward position and turn it on.
 Slowly feed the cable into the drain while holding it steady.
 Be ready to back the machine off quickly in case you hit a tough clog that can cause the cable to kink.

 - Continue to move the cable back and forth a few feet at a time until the clog has cleared.
-After the stoppage has cleared, feed another 10 to 15’ of cable in to the drain to ensure that it is completely unclogged.
+After the stoppage has cleared, feed another 10 feet to 15 feet of the cable into the drain to ensure that it is completely unclogged.

 - Pull the cable back out of the pipe and check the toilets and tub drains to ensure that everything is running well before closing the cleanout.
 Flush the toilet multiple times to make sure the stoppage is truly clear before returning the machine.